Ruiqi-CUB/Phylogenomics2023/Phylogenomics_Ruiqi.md

 OrthoFinder is primarily used for identifying orthologs, but there are a lot more to explore in the Ortholog outputs.
 We can get a [greedy consensus tree](https://www.plants.ox.ac.uk/publication/896690/europe-pubmed-central) from gene trees from each orthogroup, or a tree inferred from the multiple sequnece alignment concatenated from alignments of single-copy orthogroups.

 First, we will need to put all the transcirptome data in one directory `ExampleData`.
-If you use `ls MyData` to check which files are in this directory, your will see `Sample1.fasta`, `Sample2.fasta` ... `Sample10.fasta`.
+If you use `ls ExampleData` to check which files are in this directory, your will see `Sample1.fasta`, `Sample2.fasta` ... `Sample10.fasta`.

 **The following steps are time-consuming in a laptop.** You don't need to practice, but your can have a look at the results in the shared OneDrive folder.